apache/hudi/website/docs/snapshot_exporter.md

 ---

 ## Introduction
 HoodieSnapshotExporter allows you to copy data from one location to another for backups or other purposes.
-In addition to copying data, with the SnapshotExporter utility can also repartition data with a provided field or you can implement custom repartitioning by extending a class.
+You can write data as Hudi, Json, or Parquet file formats.
+In addition to copying data, you can also repartition data with a provided field or implement custom repartitioning by extending a class shown in detail below.

 ## Arguments
 HoodieSnapshotExporter accepts a reference to a source path and a destination path.
 The utility will issue a